Build a Killer Customer Persona that Works in 5 Minutes

 Enter the 5 minute Persona

-Instead of defining the problem, I ask the founders to do a simple paper exercise.
-I write down the job title of the customer at the top of a piece of paper, and on the left margin I create three sections: Goals, Frustrstions, Fears.
+Instead of defining the problem, we ask the founders to do a simple paper exercise.
+We write down the job title of the customer at the top of a piece of paper, and on the left margin we create three sections: Goals, Frustrstions, Fears.
 It looks like this:

 Head of Recruitment Persona